A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

 \subsection{Relaxed feasibility requirement}

 An integral part of Algorithm \ref{alg:simplified_NOWPAC} is the feasibility requirement in {\tt STEP 2}.
-It checks and guarantees feasibility of all intermediate design points $x_k$.
-Checking feasibility in the presence of noise in the evaluations of constraints, however, is challenging.
-Thus, it might happen that Algorithm~\ref{alg:SNOWPAC} accept points, which only later, after the GP correction (\ref{eq:adjusted_black_box_evaluations}), may be revealed as being infeasible.
-To generalize NOWPAC's capabilities to recover from infeasible points we introduce a feasibility restoration mode.
-We thus have the two operational modes
+It guarantees feasibility of all intermediate design points $x_k$.
+Checking feasibility in the presence of noise, however, is challenging.
+For example, it might happen that Algorithm~\ref{alg:SNOWPAC} accept an apparently feasible point given the current constraint approximations, which is in fact infeasible.
+We therefore have to generalize NOWPAC's capabilities to recover from infeasible points by introducing a feasibility restoration mode.
+The resulting algorithm has two operational modes,

-The optimizer operates in mode (M1) whenever the current point $x_k$ appears to be feasible under the current evaluations (\ref{eq:adjusted_black_box_evaluations}), whereas it switches to mode (M2) if $x_k$ becomes infeasible and vice versa.
-For the definition of the modes (M1) and (M2) we simply exchange the underlying trust region subproblem to be solved: in mode (M1) the standard subproblem
+The algorithm operates in mode (M1) whenever the current point $x_k$ appears to be feasible under the current constraint approximations (\ref{eq:adjusted_black_box_evaluations}), and switches to mode (M2) if $x_k$ becomes infeasible.
+The switch between modes (M1) and (M2) is implemented by exchanging the underlying trust-region subproblem: in mode (M1) the standard subproblem